Stay committed to your decisions, but stay flexible in your approach.

 - The Scrum Master, who acts as facilitator for this meeting

-- Any other stakeholders, including representatives from other Agile Teams or the ART, and subject matter experts
+- Any other stakeholders, including representatives from different Agile teams or the ART, and subject matter experts

-- Planning stops once the team runs out of points
+- Planning stops once the team runs out of capacity.

-Below are some tips for holding a successful iteration planning meeting:
+Below are some tips for holding an iteration planning meeting:

 - Timebox the meeting to 4 hours or less

-- This meeting is held by and for the team
+- This planning session is organized by the team and is for the team

-- A team should never commit to work in excess of its adjusted capacity or historical velocity
+- A team should avoid committing to work that exceeds its historical velocity

 Relative Estimating, Velocity, and Normalizing Story Point Estimating

-Agile Teams use relative estimating [2, 3] to estimate the size of a story in story points.
-With relative estimating, the size (effort) for each story is estimated relative to the size of other stories.
-The team’s velocity for an iteration is equal to the sum of the size of all the stories completed in the iteration.
-Knowing a team’s velocity assists with planning and is a key factor in limiting WIP, as teams simply don’t take on more stories than their prior velocity would allow.
-Velocity is also used to estimate how long it takes to deliver larger Features or Epics, which are likewise estimated in story points.
+Agile teams use story points to relatively estimate user stories in story points [2, 3].
+With relative estimating, the size (effort) for each backlog item is compared to other stories.
+For example, an eight-point story is four times the effort as a two-point story.
+The team’s velocity for an iteration is equal to the sum of all the stories completed in the prior iteration.
+Knowing a team’s velocity assists with planning and helps limit Work in Process (WIP)—teams don’t take on more stories than their prior velocity would allow.
+Velocity is also used to estimate how long it takes to deliver Features or Epics, which are also forecasted in story points.

 Normalizing Story Point Estimating

-- Find a small story that would take about a half-day to develop and a half-day to test and validate.
-Call it a 1.
+- Find a small story that would take about a half-day to develop and a half-day to test and validate, and call it a “one”

-Example: Assuming a 6-person team composed of 3 developers, 2 testers, and 1 PO, with no vacations, etc., then the estimated initial velocity = 5 * 8 points = 40 points per iteration.
+Example: Assuming a six-person team composed of three developers, two testers, and one PO, with no vacations, then the estimated initial velocity equals 5 × 8 points or 40 points per iteration.
 (Note: The team may need to adjust a bit lower if one of the developers and testers is also the Scrum Master.)